spinscale/elasticsearch-suggest-plugin/README.md

 * Allow deletion of of fields in cache instead of refresh
 * Reenable the field refresh tests by checking statistics
 * Also expose the guava cache statistics in the endpoint
-* Stop working if the elasticsearch version does not match on startup
 * Create a testing rule that does start a node/cluster only once per test run, not per test.
 This costs so much time.

 ## Changelog

+* 2013-08-13: Version bump to 0.90.3.
+Due to changes in Lucene 4.4, please check the tests to see that stopwords need to be handled on the request side if you use the fuzzy or full mode.
-* 2013-05-31: Removing usage of jdk7 only methods, version bumb to 0.90.1
+* 2013-05-31: Removing usage of jdk7 only methods, version bump to 0.90.1
 * 2013-05-25: Changing suggest statistics format, fixing cache loading bug for analyzing/fuzzysuggester
 * 2013-05-12: Fix for trying to access a closed index reader in AnalyzingSuggesster (i.e. after refresh)
 * 2013-05-12: Documentation update